Legal Reasoning, Research and Analysis

 For many years, I have been examining the research and thinking patterns displayed by self-represented litigants, law students, and attorneys and judges as they prepare for court.

-Attorneys and judges learn logical skills in law school based on the IRAC formula (Issues, Rules, Application and Conclusion), which is a shorthand expression for teachers of legal research and writing.
+Attorneys and judges learn logical skills in law school based on the IRAC formula (Issues, Rules, Application (or Analysis) and Conclusion), which is a shorthand expression for teachers of legal research and writing.
 IRAC simply means that the lawyer first determines the relevant legal issues in the fact situation of the instant case, then she discovers the relevant rules through research, creating an induction of statutory and case law, then she applies the relevant rules to the fact situation and determines a probable conclusion to the matter as a matter of law.
 All legal writings, office memoranda, trial and appellate briefs, opinion letters, etc., use this format.
 Even pleadings and discovery documents use the formula in an elliptical fashion.

 Self-represented litigants not trained in law, however, employ more basic reasoning patterns, those by which basic human reasoning is developed in the first place.
 While philosophers have debated how this occurs for over two thousand years, recent findings in neuroscience, cognitive science, and cognitive linguistics have clarified the matter considerably.
 The developments are occurring right now, and not much of them have been digested or incorporated into the teaching process at law schools or information schools.
 Some law professors versed in the field now argue that these basic reasoning patterns actually operate in law itself, and the IRAC formula, or deductive and inductive logic generally, is just a gloss put onto the work after the fact.